 For example, a strain high in the terpene Myrcene will likely have a very sedative effect, while a strain high in Limonene (see more about this below) will likely help reduce anxiety.
 In the case of black peppercorns, the Beta-caryophyllene terpene is supposed to provide alertness and relaxing properties.

 So.
 If the terpenes of cannabis are what give a smoke specialized effects, it stands to reason that just loading up on one specific terpene would help increase those effects, right?
 Well…

-This doesn’t mean that chewing on a black peppercorn won’t help reduce the effects of THC – Anecdotal evidence is poor evidence, but eating a peppercorn will provide a significant dose of Beta-caryophyllene to your system, and given what little we know about the entourage effect it’s certainly worth a try if all else is failing.
+This doesn’t mean that chewing on a black peppercorn won’t help reduce the effects of THC.
+Anecdotal evidence is poor evidence, but eating a peppercorn will provide a significant dose of Beta-caryophyllene to your system.
+Given what little we know about the entourage effect, it’s certainly worth a try if all else is failing.
 And speaking of terpenes…